XMRto/aeonto-api-docs/docs/source/index.rst

             This document describes this API and gives examples of its usage.

 .. meta::
-   :keywords: aeon.to, monero, bitcoin, cryptocurrency
+   :keywords: aeon.to, aeon, bitcoin, cryptocurrency
    :description lang=en: AEON.to is a service that allows users to pay any bitcoin address
                          anonymously using Aeon.